 The judge who oversees the FDR will have no further involvement in the case and a new judge will oversee the final hearing.

-Financial order: A court order that deals with the financial aspects of the application.
+Financial order: A court order that deals with the financial aspects of a divorce or civil partnership dissolution.
 It may be made by consent if the parties agree.